-9 grounds for knowledge or suspicion, he should disclose the information to the JFIU as soon as practicable-it is reasonable to do so after his evaluation is complete together with the information on which that knowledge or suspicion is based.
-Providing they act in good faith in deciding not to file an STRa_suspicious transaction report with the JFIU, it is unlikely that there will be any criminal liability for failing to report if a MLRO concludes that there is no suspicion after taking into account all available information.
+Recording g interna knowledge or suspicion is based.
+Providing they act in good faith in deciding not to file an STR with the JFIU, it is unlikely that there will be any criminal liability for failing to report if a MLRO concludes that there is no suspicion after taking into account all available information.
 It is however vital for MLROs to keep proper records of their deliberations and actions taken to demonstrate they have acted in reasonable manner.

-Recording inte ernal reports

-7. 31

-Records of rea ports to the JFIU

-7. 32 4

-Post reporting matters

-7. 33

-2 (a) filing a report to the JFIU only provides a statutory defence to ML/TF in relation to the acts disclosed in that particular report.
-It does not absolve an FI from the legal, reputational or regulatory risks associated with the account's continued operation; (b) a "consent' consent" response from the JFIU to a pre-transaction report should not be construed as a "clean bill of health' health" for the continued operation of the account or an indication that the account does not pose a risk to the FI; (c) FIs should conduct an appropriate review of a business relationship upon the filing of a report to the JFIU, irrespective of any subsequent feedback provided by the JFIU; (d) once an FI has concerns over the operation of a customer's account or a particular business relationship, it should take appropriate action to mitigate the risks.
-Filing a report with the JFIU and continuing to operate the relationship without any further consideration of the risks and the imposition of appropriate controls to mitigate the risks identified is not acceptable; (e) relationships reported to the JFIU should be subject to an appropriate review by the MLRO and if necessary the issue should be escalated to the FI's senior management to determine how to handle the relationship to mitigate any potential legal or reputational risks posed by the relationship in line with the FI's business objectives, and its capacity to mitigate the risks identified;
+I reports Fls must establish and maintain a record of all ML/TF reports made to the MLRO.
+The record should include details of the date the report was made, the staff members subsequently handling the report, the results of the assessment, whether the report resulted in a disclosure to the JFIU, and information to allow the papers relevant to the report to be located.
+Records of reports s to the JFIU 7.32 FIs must establish and maintain a record of all disclosures made to the JFIU.
+The record must include details of the date of the disclosure, the person who made the disclosure, and information to allow the papers relevant to the disclosure to be located.
+This register may be combined with the register of internal reports, if considered appropriate.
+Post repo 7.33 FIs should note that: (a) filing a report to the JFIU only provides a statutory defence to ML/TF in relation to the acts disclosed in that particular report.
+It does not absolve an FI from the legal, reputational or regulatory risks associated with the account's continued operation; (b) a "consent" response from the JFIU to a pre-transaction report should not be construed as a "clean bill of health" for the continued operation of the account or an indication that the account does not pose a risk to the FI; (c) FIs should conduct an appropriate review of a business relationship upon the filing of a report to the JFIU, irrespective of any subsequent feedback provided by the JFIU; (d) once an FI has concerns over the operation of a customer's account or a particular business relationship, it should take appropriate action to mitigate the risks.
+Filing a report with the JFIU and continuing to operate the relationship without any further consideration of the risks and the imposition of appropriate controls to mitigate the risks identified is not acceptable; (e) relationships reported to the JFIU should be subject to an appropriate review by the MLRO and if necessary the issue should be escalated to the FI's senior management to determine how to handle the relationship to mitigate any potential legal or reputational risks posed by the relationship in line with the FI's business objectives, and its capacity to mitigate the risks identified; and